-- address (string): An IP address:port on which this plugin will listen. - signer: Optional TOML subsection.
-Section name consists of a signer name, underscore, and numeric version of the key. - hmac_key (string): The hash key used to sign the message.
+- address (string): An IP address:port or Unix datagram socket file path on which this plugin will listen. - signer: Optional TOML subsection.
+Section name consists of a signer name, underscore, and numeric version of the key. - hmac\key (string): The hash key used to sign the message.

 - decoder (string): A ProtobufDecoder instance must be specified for the message.proto parser.
-Use of a decoder is optional for token and regexp parsers; if no decoder is specified the raw input data is available in the Heka message payload. - parser_type (string): - token splits the stream on a byte delimiter. - regexp splits the stream on a regexp delimiter. - message.proto splits the stream on protobuf message boundaries. - delimiter (string): Only used for token or regexp parsers.
+Use of a decoder is optional for token and regexp parsers; if no decoder is specified the raw input data is available in the Heka message payload. - parser\type (string): - token splits the stream on a byte delimiter. - regexp splits the stream on a regexp delimiter. - message.proto splits the stream on protobuf message boundaries. - delimiter (string): Only used for token or regexp parsers.
 Character or regexp delimiter used by the parser (default "\n").
 For the regexp delimiter a single capture group can be specified to preserve the delimiter (or part of the delimiter).
-The capture will be added to the start or end of the message depending on the delimiter_location configuration. - delimiter location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of the message.

-- end - the regexp delimiter occurs at the end of the message (default).
+The capture will be added to the start or end of the message depending on the delimiter\location configuration. - delimiter\location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of the message. - end the regexp delimiter occurs at the end of the message (default).

-• net (string, optional, default: "udp") Network value must be one of: "udp", "udp4" or "udp6".
+• net (string, optional, default: "udp") Network value must be one of: "udp", "udp4", "udp6", or "unixgram".